Jacksonville, Illinois: 1900 to present

 Between 1892 and 1910, Jacksonville was home to minor league baseball, as the Jacksonville Jacks and Jacksonville Lunatics played in eight different minor leagues.
 Jacksonville teams played at League Park on Finley Street.

-In 1911 as part of the progressive movement, Jacksonville adopted the city commission form of government, the first mayor being George W. Davis.
+In 1911, as part of the progressive movement, Jacksonville adopted the city commission form of government, the first mayor being George W. Davis.

 In the summer of 1965, in order to keep up with customer demand for records by the Beatles, the wildly popular English band, Capitol Records opened a vinyl record pressing plant on the western outskirts of Jacksonville, at 1 Capitol Way.
 The plant produced a number of highly collectible pressings.
 This plant eventually served the Capitol Records Club, producing vinyl LPs and later audiocassettes, CDs, and DVDs of a number of artists.

 At its peak, operating as EMI Records (owner of Capitol), the plant employed over 1,000 workers.
 It was a significant location in the music industry.
 For example, all seven albums released by country western artist Garth Brooks sold more than 50 million copies.
 EMI held a "thank-you" luncheon for 1,000 workers at the Jacksonville plant on March 10, 1995.
-A decade later, EMI ceased manufacturing operations at Jacksonville in 2004.
+A decade later, in 2004, EMI ceased manufacturing operations at Jacksonville.

 Geography

+Jacksonville is located 32 mi west of Springfield, the state capital, and 70 mi east of Hannibal, Missouri.

+Interstate 72 passes to the south of the city, with access from Exits 64 and 68.
+U.S. Route 67 passes just west of the city limits, leading south 64 mi to Alton and north 66 mi to Macomb.
+Illinois Route 104 passes through Jacksonville as Morton Avenue, leading southeast 18 mi to Waverly, while Illinois Route 267 runs south from Jacksonville, leading 27 mi to Greenfield.
+Illinois Route 78 leads north from Jacksonville 16 mi to Virginia.